SDTC-CPMed/DigiTwin_framework/README.md

 <img src="https://user-images.githubusercontent.com/51739216/144604759-9677b860-46a9-4296-876b-eb5de3b69b1a.png" width="500" />
 Fig 2.
 Cell type proportions in different groups of allergen-stimulated (A) and diluent-stimulated (D), as well as unstimulated control (C), samples from healthy individuals at the different time points.

+## Upstream Regulatory gene prediction in Ingenuity Pathway Analysis (IPA)

+Steps for how to do the URs(upstream regulators) analysis by IPA and download the results.

+1. Create a new project (Example)in the Project Manager to upload the DEGs(differentially expressed genes)
+2. In the new project(Example), there’s “Dataset Files” where can upload the DEGs. ased on the data, choose the corresponding ID, for example, “Human gene symbol” or Entrez gene or.
+Meanwhile, upload the corresponding LogFC and q-value, and keep all of them as the same group, like observation 1.
+And click “save”.
+And write down the name for the dataset.
+3. In the lower right corner find “Analyze/ filter dataset”, then click it, you will find “Core Analysis” and click it.
+4. Click ”next”
+5. Then set up “General Settings and”  based on the dataset and aim For example, “Species”, “Data Sources” and so on.
+Also can SetCutoffs if you need.
+6. Then In the lower right corner find “Run Analysis” and click.
+7. After running analysis, in your project, you can find “Analyses”, check the result and click it.
+8. Find and click the “Upstream Analysis” in the top tab tools to show your results, then you can download the result by clicking